hanabi/hanabi.github.io/README.md

 * As mentioned in the section on *Bluffs*, you are in *Bluff Seat* for a certain player if you are immediately before them.
 * Before cluing a card directly, you should first consider if it is on *Finesse Position*.
 If it is, and you clue it directly, you may be "stealing" someone's *Finesse* or *Bluff*.
-* Thus, in this situation, it may be better to discard and let the player in *Bluff Seat* get the card in question.
+* Thus, in this situation, it may be better to discard and let the player in *Bluff Seat* get the card.
 If you do decide to clue the card directly, you should always feel a *Pang of Guilt*.

 ### Discard Modulation

-* Often times, either you or the player who comes after you can perform a move.
-And this move would have the same result if done by either player.
+* Often times, either you or the player who comes after you can perform a clue.
+And the clue would have the same result if done by either player.
+So who should do it?
-* One way to decide whether you or the next player should give the clue is to look at the next player's chop.
+* One way to decide is to look at the next player's chop.
 Is their chop high-value, low-value, or useless?
 If it is high-value, then you should discard and let them give the clue.
 If it is low-value or useless, then you should give the clue and let them discard.
-* "Stealing" clues in this way to cause discards is called *Discard Modulation*.
+* "Stealing" clues in this way is called *Discard Modulation*.
 If other players are discarding to let you give all of the clues, you probably have a high-value chop.

 ### One-Away